wbarnha/gr-gmuground/README.md

 Art produced and reused with permission from Jae Wook Choi.

 # Installation
+If you don't already have GNU Radio, you can quickly install it using [this](https://github.com/wbarnha/grsetup) Shell script.

 The following dependencies must be installed:

 - [GNU Radio](https://github.com/gnuradio/gnuradio) (>=3.8.0)